 When these items come into contact with overhead electric lines, they can cause a circuit to trip, resulting in power outages.

-We work everyday on upgrading its equipment in order to maintain reliable service.
+We work everyday on upgrading our equipment in order to maintain reliable service.
 In most cases, electricity needs to be turned off so that the work can be done as safely as possible.
 For planned outages, we make every effort to inform customers that their electric power will be interrupted.

 The Electric Reliability Council of Texas (ERCOT) manages the flow of electric power to 24 million Texas customers.
 Rolling outages can occur whenever the demand for electricity in the state is greater than the supply.
 When this happens, CPS Energy is given a directive by ERCOT to reduce electric consumption by implementing forced outages to customers in its service territory.
 Once the requested amount of load reduction is achieved, outages will then roll throughout the city until ERCOT has lifted its directive.
 By rolling outages, the goal is to minimize the amount of time each customer is affected.
-Usually, before any rolling outages are implemented, CPS Energy and other utilities will ask their customers to voluntarily conserve energy in order to reduce the amount of electrical demand statewide.
+Usually, before any rolling outages are implemented, CPS Energy and other utilities will ask their customers to voluntarily conserve energy to reduce the amount of electrical demand statewide.

 CPS Energy Alerts - The next time your power goes out, expect an email, phone call or text from CPS Energy letting you know when your power is expected to be restored.